Did you know over 50% of reservations made by the end of March are for our five most popular parks (Bon Echo, Algonquin, Sandbanks, Killbear, Pinery)?

 The 2.6 km Sandstone Island Trail features incredible geology, overhanging cliffs, and a rock shelter that was used around 1,200 years ago by the Indigenous peoples of the area.

 When Algonquin’s full…

-Lake St. Peter, located just outside of Algonquin Provincial Park, is perfect to explore by boat, canoe, or kayak.
+Lake St. Peter, located just outside of Algonquin Provincial Park, is perfect to explore by watercraft or on foot.
 Many electric and waterfront campsites are available, all close to water taps and vault toilets.

 Relax on their sandy beaches, or take on one of their hiking trails for a challenge.